 Nonprofits, schools, public entities (like cities or counties), and tribes can sponsor Summer Meals programs or host a meal site.
 Organizations don’t have to sponsor a program to help make it successful – working in partnership with your local program and spreading the word about it to your clients, colleagues and neighbors is a great way to ensure a program’s success.

-These guides explain how the program works, point you to great local and national resources, and give you ideas about what you can do to help make it great:
+These guides explain how the program works, point you to great resources and offer ideas about how to make your program great:

 - Washington Summer Meals Guide